What is sales support? This little-known fact could supercharge your sales.Posted on February 20th, 2019 by Jay Thomas

 Sales support is the solution to this busy work that makes sellers less effective and less motivated.

-Think of sales support as your everyman, jack of all trades, and product know-it-all.
+Think of sales support as your Jack/Jane of all trades and product know-it-all.
 They should be ready to support your salespeople in every way.
 Daily responsibilities for sales support can include:

 - Answering customer inquiries.
 They free up sales reps from busywork and straightforward requests.